Skip to main content

 Override your account-level defaults for this specific flow.

-The sender name that appears in the “From” field of emails.
-By default, this uses your artist name from account settings.
-Override it here if a specific flow needs a different identity — for example, a flow from your record label or management team.
+Override these defaults if a specific flow needs a different sender identity — for example, a flow from your record label or management team.

 Analytics Settings